bhardwajtulsiram/capstone-banking-java-project/README.md

 3. **Monitor Progress:**
    - Each stage will be visible in Jenkins UI
+   - SonarQube analysis results and quality gate status will be visible in Jenkins and SonarQube dashboards
    - On success, the application will be deployed and running on the EC2 instances

 ---